 We make sure findings and recommendations are practical and understandable for stakeholders: consumers, family members, program managers, legislators, administrators, researchers, and other community members.
 At the same time, we identify “ideal” solutions to work towards.

-Because the communities and clients we serve are diverse, our team includes people who are gender sensitive and have diverse cultural backgrounds, educational and professional credentials, and language proficiencies.
+Because the communities and clients we serve are diverse, we are humble and open to learning about the ways that culture, ethnicity, gender and life circumstances shape experience.
+Our team includes people with varied ethnic and cultural backgrounds, educational and professional credentials, and language proficiencies.

 We design our work to help, not interfere with, the day-to-day functions of health and human services programs.
 We act as partners and always respect the important and ongoing work of the organizations we serve.